-17.7 A tripartite Memorandum of Understanding will be entered into between the Bank, SWSM and the RGNDWM wherein the parties would agree to abide by the provisions of the Guidelines.
-In particular, the Bank will agree to abide by the instructions issued, from time to time, by the Ministry of Rural Development /Rajiv Gandhi National Drinking Water Mission (RGNDWM) regarding the operation of the Accounts.
-17.8 The RGNDWM may, from time to time, issue such directives as necessary for smooth flow of funds and effectiveness of the Programme.

-17.9 The Accounting System, to be prescribed by the RGNDWM, would be based on the well-established Public Works Accounting system, with its own Chart of Accounts and Balance Sheet.
+- agree to abide by the instructions issued, from time to time, by the Ministry of Rural Development/Rajiv Gandhi National Drinking Water Mission (RGNDWM) regarding the operation of the Accounts. - 17.8 The RGNDWM may, from time to time, issue such directives as necessary for smooth flow of funds and effectiveness of the Programme. - 17.9 The Accounting System, to be prescribed by the RGNDWM, would be based on the well-established Public Works Accounting system, with its own Chart of Accounts and Balance Sheet.
 The Integrated (Online) Management Information System (IMIS) software would support the Accounting System and would be enabled so that PHED, SWSM and Bank branch concerned can make data entry on line for their respective transaction.

-17.10 Money accruing as Interest credited in the Programme Account will be credited to the same account.
-The expenditure out of this interest amount will be guided by the instructions / guidelines to be issued by the Ministry of Rural Development / RGNDWM from time to time.
+Money accruing as Interest credited in the Programme Account will be credited to the same account.
+The expenditure out of this interest amount will be guided by the instructions/guidelines to be issued by the Ministry of Rural Development/ RGNDWM from time to time.
 The Bank shall intimate to the State level Agency the interest amount credited by it to the Account on quarterly basis.

-18. Release of funds
+18. Release of Funds